Last updated: June 15, 2026

 What SNAP is and what EBT means

 SNAP stands for Supplemental Nutrition Assistance Program.
-USDA says SNAP helps low-income families supplement their grocery budget so they can buy food.
-SNAP is not a cash grant.
-It is a food benefit for eligible households.
+USDA says SNAP benefits help low-income families add to their grocery budget so they can buy food.
+States decide applications and issue benefits under federal rules.

-You can use SNAP for many foods for the household, including fruits, vegetables, meat, poultry, fish, dairy, breads, cereals, snack foods, non-alcoholic drinks, and seeds or plants that grow food.
-You cannot use SNAP for alcohol, tobacco, vitamins, medicine, hot foods at the point of sale, pet food, paper goods, hygiene items, or cleaning supplies.
+You can use SNAP for many foods for your household.
+Examples include fruits, vegetables, meat, poultry, fish, dairy, breads, cereals, snack foods, non-alcoholic drinks, and seeds or plants that grow food.
 USDA keeps a current list of eligible SNAP foods for shoppers.

 Many grocery stores, farmers markets, and some online retailers accept SNAP.
-You can use the SNAP retailer locator to search near an address or ZIP code.
+Use the SNAP retailer locator to search near an address or ZIP code.

 Who may qualify for SNAP